kristina-xm/SoftUni-Courses/README.md

 # SoftUni-Courses

 This repository shares my education process in SoftUni courses.
-<br>All of the files are tested in Judge - an open source system for online algorithm competitions: https://judge.softuni.org/
+<br>The uploaded code has been tested in Judge - an open source system for online algorithm competitions: https://judge.softuni.org/

 Here is the summary of the folders: